QuTech-Delft/qne-qchack-2022/README.md

 ## Pre-requisites

+Firstly, you will need Python installed on your machine for this challenge.

+**CRITICAL: USE A PYTHON VERSION <= 3.9 --- DO NOT USE PYTHON 3.10**.

+The quantum network simulator, NetSquid, has not been updated for Python 3.10 yet.

 Before continuing, it is recommended that you set up and work in a Python Virtual Environment.
 For more information, please see [this tutorial](https://docs.python.org/3/tutorial/venv.html).
+In addition to isolating your environment, it will also allow you to use an older Python version without having to uninstall Python 3.10 (if you have it).
 It is assumed from this point, that you are running in a Python virtual environment.
 The instructions should still work without a virtual environment, but they might be more difficult to debug in case something goes wrong.

 In order to make use of QuTech's discrete simulator for quantum networks, [NetSquid](https://netsquid.org/), you will need to first agree to the terms of